-Validation of the gold accumulation, TW estimations and gold ppm back-calculation was completed by global and local bias analysis, statistical and visual inspections in 2D and 3D space.
+Validation of the gold accumulation, TW estimations and gold ppm back-calculation was completed by statistical and visual inspections in 2D and 3D space.

 Only DD and RC data was used during the estimation.
-Average sample spacing is variable, ranging from $10m \times 10m$ within 50m of topographic surface to a nominal $20m \times 20m$ in the upper portions of the underground resource and $50m \times 50m$ at depth (approximately greater than 200m).
+Average sample spacing is variable, ranging from 10m × 10m within 50m of topographic surface to a nominal 20m × 20m in the upper portions of the underground resource and 50m × 50m at depth (approximately greater than 200m).